Sagar-03/Amazon-clone/README.md

 ### Contributions:
 Contributions are welcome!
 If you'd like to contribute to this project, feel free to submit a pull request with your changes.

-### License:
-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute it as per the terms of the license.

 ### Acknowledgements:
 - Special thanks to Amazon.in for providing inspiration and reference for this project.
 - Thanks to all contributors and supporters of this project.